-Below, you will find the best scholarships websites online today.
+Below, you will find the best scholarship websites online today.
 Within each, you will find easy access to millions of scholarship dollars to help fund your education.
-Start your search with one of these databases and you’re sure to find money to fund your college education in no time.
+Start your search with one of these databases, and you’re sure to find money to fund your college education in no time.

 If you’re looking for scholarship application tips, visit College Raptor Scholarship Guides.[

 Bold.org makes it easy for students to apply to countless scholarships with awards ranging from a few hundred dollars to thousands of dollars.
 The scholarship platform hosts awards sponsored by a variety of donors: individuals, companies, families, foundations, and other organizations.
 It’s completely free to view the available scholarships and apply to as many as you want.